holepunchto/blind-peer/README.md

 Blind peers help keep hypercores available.

-For the client side responsible for pushing data to Blind Peers see [blind-peering](https://github.com/holepunchto/blind-peering).
+For the client side responsible for requesting cores be kept by Blind Peers, see [blind-peering](https://github.com/holepunchto/blind-peering).

 ## Installation